BlindedShooter/pyfastipc/README.md

 ## AI Code Generation
-Most of the writing of this library was assisted by AI (OpenAI Codex).
-The code was iteratively refined and tested to ensure correctness and performance.
+Writing of this library was assisted by AI (OpenAI Codex).
+The code was iteratively refined, checked, and tested manually to ensure correctness and performance.